carodew/18F-Knitted-Hat/README.md

 1 skein (100 grams / 128 yards) Cascade 128 Superwash in Navy (854)

-You could also use black and white yarn and still be on brand, or use eitherblack or white yarn with the turquoise.
+You could also use black and white yarn and still be on brand, or use either black or white yarn with the turquoise.

 ## 1. Make the hat